therealnicoroshi/modlist/README.md

 1. Make sure you run the mod organizer.exe as admin and have excluded it from your anti-virus.
 Also disable Steam Overlay completely
 2. Navigate to (Drive letter):\Where\you\installed\the Wabbajack\ModOrganizer.ini
-3. Check this line near the top gamePath=@ByteArray(C:\\Wabbajack<\\The Nico Experience\\Mod Organizer 2\\Stock Game
+3. Check this line near the top

+gamePath=@ByteArray(C:\\Wabbajack<\\The Nico Experience\\Mod Organizer 2\\Stock Game

-(this example is where I installed it.
+This example is where I installed it

-Yours might look different but the idea is to point it to where your Stock Game folder is located in the new install It may already be pointed in the correct location but good to check.
+Yours might look different but the idea is to point it to where your Stock Game folder is located in the new install

+It may already be pointed in the correct location but good to check.

-4. in MO2 left pane go to #93 LOD Generation_Output Tab
+5. in MO2 left pane go to #93 LOD Generation_Output Tab
+6.
 Choose either:

 VRAMr_Output for 16GB cards (On by default) or
 VRAMr_Output for 12GB cards

 Depending on your graphics card VRAM amount.

 CHOOSE ONLY ONE TO ACTIVATE

 Default game resolution is 1920x1080 but Profile for 21:9 resolution is included.

-Base resolution for 21:9 is 3440x1440
+Base resolution for 21:9 profile is 3440x1440

 Don't forget to change your resoltion in Bethini to match your screen resolution.

 Included tools: